 Winemaking & Tasting Notes

 Each of the four clones was picked and fermented separately.
-Clusters were hand sorted prior to sulphur-free de-stemming and cold soaked for seven days.
-Only natural yeasts attended each small lot, with no inoculation for alcoholic or malolactic fermentation.
-Although each clone produced a lot of distinct quality, we ultimately selected three as superlative enough for the final blend.
+Clusters were carefully inspected and hand sorted prior to sulphur-free destemming, then cold soaked for seven days.
+Only natural yeasts were present in each small lot; we do not inoculate for alcoholic or malolactic fermentation.
+Although each lot showed distinct quality, we singled out clones 7 and 169 for the final blend.
+That these earlier ripening clones proved exceptional in a wetter year is not surprising.
 After 20 months barrel aging in 100% French oak, the wine was bottled without fining or filtration.

 Thomas Rivers Brown, Winemaker